Guide to Eugene Food Truck Pods

 Best Bet: Tam's Place Vietnamese - banh mi sandwiches, noodle soups and green papaya salads just up the street from the rest.

 Oakshire BrewingOutdoor seating at Oakshire Brewing by Melanie Griffin

 One of Eugene's favorite breweries also has some of the best food trucks.
 Grab a beer (or glass of wine next door at Eugene Wine Cellars) and take your pick of food trucks offering amazing eats in the Whiteaker Neighborhood.
 Oakshire is the perfect place to refuel after a day of casual riding on the Ruth Bascom bike path or catching air at the WJ skatepark.
 Outdoor seating makes this a great summer spot.

 Best Bet: Rackhouse BBQ with baby back ribs, pulled pork sliders and waffle fries

 3rd & Van Buren Food Truck PodWhiteaker Food Truck Pod by Melanie Griffin

-Another exciting pod in the Whiteaker neighborhood is across the street from Eugene's largest brewery - Ninkasi Brewing Company.
+Another exciting pod in the Whiteaker neighborhood feeds the counter-culture neighborhood full of artists and activists.
 Like the neighborhood itself, this pod is eclectic and fun.
-Some of Eugene's best known food trucks, including Sammitch and Subo Sushi Burritos park here.
-Bring your food truck order into Ninkasi and pair it with a craft beer or bring it with you as you tour this artistic and creative neighborhood.
+Some of Eugene's best-known food trucks, including Sammitch and Subo Sushi Burritos park here.
+Bring your food truck order with you as you tour this uniquely Eugene neighborhood.